gordondzwilliams/gordondzwilliams.github.io/LTdataset.md

   This dataset forms part of the supplementary material for:
 </p>
 <p>
 Williams, G.D.Z., and Vengosh, A. (submitted).
 Origins of the Mg/Li ratio in closed-basin brines of the Lithium Triangle: the relative importance of high- and low-temperature water-rock interactions.
-Earth-Science Reviews.
 </p>
 <p>
-If using this dataset, please cite the above article and any of the original data sources listed in the "References" tab.
+If using this dataset, please cite the above article and any of the original data sources listed in the "References" column.
 This compilation reflects original reported values; users are encouraged to consult and cite the primary publications for detailed methodological information.
   </p>

 </div>